Skip to main content

 cerebras-mcp --config

-This will begin the setup process where you can configure different editors (like Cursor or Claude Code) and set API keys for Cerebras and OpenRouter.
+This will begin the setup process where you can configure different editors (like Claude Code) and set API keys for Cerebras and OpenRouter.

 Run the following to verify the setup: